KowalewskiMateusz/R-projects/README.md

 # R-projects
-R projects I made on Erasmus Exchange in Slovenia and exercises from "Introduction to statistical learning" book.
+R projects I made on Erasmus Exchange in Slovenia.